 Director: Paul Verhoeven Run Time: 102 min.
-Format: 35mm Rating: R Release Year: 1987
+Format: DCP Rating: R Release Year: 1987

+In the not-so-distant future, a fatally wounded cop comes back to life as part-robot in a dystopian Detroit to fight crime and find his killers.
 As with any Paul Verhoeven film, RoboCop has a certain “quality” to it.
 At once campy yet serious, this film is a mix of science-fiction, crime thriller, action, and black comedy.
 In this very Nietschean tale of being “more human than human”, Robocop (Peter Weller) struggles with his new role as an indestructible being who still can’t escape the emotional past.
 I mean, what good is being part robot if your human side (with all the love and revenge involved) keeps getting in the way?
 The socio-political reach of RoboCop is wide too as it comments on everything from the media, capitalism, gentrification, and gender issues.
-Plus, it’s a blast!
+Plus, it’s a blaaaaaast!